 He rode his bicycle — alone — from San Diego, CA to Jacksonville, FL in 29 days.
 On the 30th day, he flew home to Michigan.

-David started by sending his bicycle in a special suitcase as “luggage” to the San Diego airport where is assembled his bike alongside the baggage carousel.
+David started by sending his bicycle in a special suitcase as “luggage” to the San Diego airport where he assembled his bike alongside the baggage carousel.
 Shortly thereafter, he dipped his rear wheel in the Pacific Ocean and headed east.

 With today’s technology, he posted comments and uploaded photos at the end of each day.
 His postings can be found at Crazyguyonabike.com.